StefanoAllesina/BSD-QBio3/docs/index.md

 *   **Install RStudio**: once installed R, go to [this page](https://www.rstudio.com/products/rstudio/download2/), download the installer for your operating system (section **Installers for Supported Platforms**), and install the software.

-*   Once installed R and RStudio, open RStudio and **install the following packages**: TODO
+*   Once installed R and RStudio, open RStudio and **install the following packages**:

     *   tidyverse
     *   ggthemes